Turing-Mesh/mesh-backend/API_contract.md

 ## Error Handling

 ### Sad Path Response (no data matches query)
-* A sad path response is returned when no matching data can be found, such as when the student search returns 0 results, or the student has no project feedback on file for current mod.
+* A sad path response is returned when no matching data can be found, such as when the student search returns 0 results.

   ```json
     {